 - Why a level outdoor area is favorable and how to achieve this

 - In which situations you do not have to worry about sinking chairs

 You do not want to damage your grass, and you want to be comfortable, right?
 Luckily, there are a lot of DIY tricks out there to ensure both these things!
 All of these can be easily done by yourself with some tools you possibly already have at home.

-- Slice open a few tennis balls and put them over the legs of the chairs.
-It might not be the prettiest sight, but it will definitely do the trick.
+Slice open a few tennis balls and put them over the legs of the chairs.
+It might not be the prettiest sight, but it will definitely do the trick and is reasonably affordable (check these out).
 Again, move chairs weekly in order for the grass to survive.

-- Placing some tarp underneath the chairs will also do the trick.
-This one might also not be the most beautiful picture, but just make sure you remove the tarp or move it weekly.
+Placing some tarp underneath the chairs will also do the trick.
+This one might also not be the most beautiful picture (although this one looks okay), but just make sure you remove the tarp or move it weekly.

 Additionally, I can give another few examples of materials or products that could be of use if you do not have any of the above lying around and you want it fixed now: old shoes, unused ski sets, empty can bottoms, or jar lids.
 Be creative but just make sure the material is solid.